Industrial Serial Device Servers & Converters

 Q1: How do I connect multiple serial devices to a single Ethernet connection?

-A: There are 2 industrial processes.
-First, combine multiple local serial devices into one RJ45 uplink with a Multi-Port Serial Server (e.g., a 4-port or 8-port server).
-Second, employ the Daisy-Chain Topology.
+A: There are 2 industrial approaches.
+First, combine multiple local devices into one RJ45 uplink using a multi-port serial port server (e.g., our 4-port or 8-port DIN-rail units).
+Second, employ a Daisy-Chain Topology.
 Serial servers with dual Ethernet ports act as an unmanaged switch.
 You can daisy chain them and completely remove the need for outside industrial switches in your cabinet.

 Q2: My legacy SCADA software only recognizes local COM ports (COM1, COM2).
 How can it read data from an Ethernet serial server?